Kamran-Afzali/Kamran-Afzali.github.io/_posts/stan_2.md

 ### Bayesian Regression Models for Non-Normal Data

 Our last post covered how to do bayesian regression for normally distributed data in R using STAN.
-In this post, we'll take look at how to fit a regression model adapted to non-normal model in STAN using two common distributions seen in empirical data: binomial and negative-binomial.
-As mentioned before in Bayesian modelling we use a set of sampling methods known as Markov Chain Monte Carlo, we define a statistical model and find probabilistic estimates for the parameters (MCMC).
-Stan is my go-to tool for creating Bayesian models that account for the ways in which our knowledge is limited.
+In this post, we'll take a look at how to fit a regression model adapted to non-normal model in STAN using two common distributions seen in empirical data, namely, binomial and negative-binomial.
+As mentioned before in Bayesian modelling we use a set of sampling methods known as Markov Chain Monte Carlo (MCMC), we define a statistical model and find probabilistic estimates for the parameters.

 ### Logistic Regression

-The likelihood of a binary outcome, such as pass or fail, is estimated using logistic models (but it can be extended to include more than two outcomes).
+The likelihood of a binary outcome, such as pass or fail, is estimated using logistic models (but this model can be extended to include more than two outcomes).
 This is accomplished by using the logit function to convert a standard regression.
 The main parameter that we focus on here describes odds of the outcome derived from probabilities and transformed using a logit function.
 The following is the code for a logistic regression model with one predictor and an intercept.